 The working of a Chimney for a typical Indian Style Kitchen is not so straight forward as an Exhaust Fan.
 There are two types of chimney available in the Indian Market- Ducted Chimney and Ductless Chimney.

 How does a ductless chimney work?

 The Ductless Chimney consists of a suction unit with a blower motor, a filtration unit (with Baffle, Cassette and/or carbon filter).
 The Ductless Chimney basically recirculates the polluted air through the filters to take the oily/ greasy substances out.

 The Ducted or Ducting Chimney does not recirculate the air, instead vents out to the atmosphere.
 It consists of a hood, an operating interface, a suction unit, a filtration unit (optional) and an attached vent.
 The blower motor sucks the smokey air, passes it through a filter to absorb sticky oil particles and vents the purified air out.

-Check the Most Popular Chimneys to buy in India from Top-Rated Brands with wonderful Quality, Design, and brilliant performance.
+Check the Best Kitchen Chimneys from the Top-Rated Brands with wonderful Quality, Design, and brilliant performance.